czhangy/UCLA-Core/Upper-Divs/CS-M152A/Labs/Lab-1/README.md

 ## Requirements

-- Translate and demo the following commands in the UART console
+- Translate and demo the following commands in the UART console:

   - ```
     PUSH R0 0x4